mupdt/gradle-hello-world/README.md

 ## Write the second test...

 Write the test using the live template.
 Use the `assertEquals` static function.

-We will write the test for `getName` on the parsed Dep file.
+We will write the test for the `getName` method on the parsed Dep file.

 We will use: